nickbrandt/GitLab/doc/administration/raketasks/maintenance.md

 ### Clear cache for issue and merge request template names in specific projects

-In cases where you want to refresh issue and merge request templates for specific projects

-Provide a comma separate list of ids as `project_ids` parameter to the Rake task.
+If you want to refresh issue and merge request templates for specific projects, provide a comma-separated list of IDs as the `project_ids` parameter to the Rake task.

-**Omnibus Installation**
+**For Omnibus installations**

 ```shell
 sudo gitlab-rake cache:clear:description_templates project_ids=10,25,35
 ```

-**Source Installation**
+**For installations from source**

 ```shell
 cd /home/git/gitlab